amyxiong04/careerhighmatch-contributions/README.md

 # CareerHighMatch.ai Contributions

-This repository contains my personal contributions, experiments, and development work for the **CareerHighMatch.ai** project.
+This repository contains my contributions, experiments, and development work for the **CareerHighMatch.ai** project.

 CareerHighMatch.ai aims to match individuals to ideal work environments, teams, and roles based on their interests, values, skills, and digital footprints (such as GitHub and YouTube profiles).